IBM/kar-apps/chart/README.md

 ### **Prerequisites to deployment**:
  * Deploy the KAR Runtime System to the kar-system namespace: [kar-install-dir]/scripts/kar-k8s-deploy.sh
- * If intending to deploy to a local kubernetes (kind, k3s or Docker Desktop), first run [kar-install-dir]/scripts/docker-compose-stop.sh
+ * If intending to deploy to a local kubernetes (kind, k3s or Docker Desktop)
+   * first run [kar-install-dir]/scripts/docker-compose-stop.sh
+   * if deploying locally built reefer images, push them to a repo running at localhost:5000 and leave out the override of kar.imagePrefix below

 ### **To deploy on `k3s` or `Docker Desktop`**
- * First execute:
+ * From [kar-apps-install-dir] execute:
 ```shell
 helm install reefer chart --set kar.imagePrefix=quay.io/ibm
 ```
- * After deploying, wait about a minute to allow the application to finish initializing and use the URL **http://localhost:30088** to access the Reefer Web Application.
- * If deploying locally built reefer images, push them to a repo running at localhost:5000 and leave out override of kar.imagePrefix

 ### **To deploy on `kind`**
- * First execute:
+ * From [kar-apps-install-dir] execute:
 ```shell
 helm install reefer chart --set ingress.pathBased=true --set kar.imagePrefix=quay.io/ibm
 ```
- * After deploying, wait about a minute to allow the application to finish initializing and use the URL printed by the `helm install` command to access the Reefer Web Application.
- * If deploying locally built reefer images, push them to a repo running at localhost:5000 and leave out override of kar.imagePrefix

 ### **To deploy on `IBM Cloud Kubernetes Service`**
  * First use `ibmcloud` to determine the `Ingress Subdomain` and `Ingress Secret` for your cluster: